By Frank Smyth, November 11, 2009, CommonDreams.org

 ¿Cómo terminamos con tantos aprietos en Irak?
 Porque hicimos lo que hemos hecho por largo tiempo: Buscamos no a los extranjeros con quienes todavía necesitamos trabajar, sino a los exiliados que fueran más parecidos a nosotros.

 How did we end up in such a fix in Iraq?
-We did what we have long done abroad: We sought out not the foreigners whom we still need to work with, but the exiles who were most like us.
-The practice of imposing unpopular proxies hardly began with this Bush administration…
+We sought out not the foreigners whom we still need to work with, but the exiles who were most like us.
+The practice of imposing unpopular proxies hardly began in Iraq.

 Frank Smyth interviews Greg Walker, an ex-adviser in El Salvador who says that senior U.S. officials covered up the combat role of U.S. advisers and hid a pattern of human rights violations by the Salvadoran army.